rundeck/docs/docs/manual/02-getting-help.md

 ---
 # Getting Help

+This documentation is the first stop for help or understanding of Rundeck.
+For additional support options check out the list below.

 ## Enterprise Support

 Rundeck Enterprise is the only way to get professional support from the creators and maintainers of Rundeck.
 From advice about your Rundeck usage to help with troubleshooting, our support team has you covered.
 Standard and 24x7 options are available.
 If you are interested in getting professional support [Contact Us here](https://www.rundeck.com/contact).